mwcproject/wallet713/docs/usage.md

 The following transaction addresses are currently supported.

 ### MWCMQ
 Assigned to you when you run the wallet for the first time.
 The address is derived from your seed.
-Mainnet grinbox addresses begin with `g`, floonet addresses begin with `x`.
+Mainnet mwcbox addresses begin with `g`, floonet addresses begin with `x`.
 Typical address format: `mwcmqs://geWzjc7jqGFx6hZAEFbBrVpSQBiG4keieUvpsrKJZ71ero5w6KQu`

 ####  Address derivation